DiegoHerrera262/ReactLearning/Bootstrap4/log.md

 In the beginning, JavaScript was designed to enhance interaction with users of a web application, and thus was constrained to a web browser.
 However, **NodeJS** changed this fundamentally.
 This tool is built upon Chrome V8 Engine for JavaScript, and allows execution of JS programs in a desktop environment.

-> NodeJS allows development of UI logic, and even design, as well as Bussines logic and more back-end development, with JavaScript.
+> NodeJS allows development of UI logic, and even design, as well as business logic and more back-end development, with JavaScript.

 JavaScript is an **event-driven programming language**.
 This means that the logic of a program execution depends on the occurence of a given event, for examp`le, some user interaction.
 I have already encountered this fact when considering input from stdin.